mchappelka/yll/README.md

          * Sum of YLL, by race
          * Mean YLL, by race

+# Notes
+* High Hispanic life expectancy in some counties might be due to the Hispanic mortality paradox, small populations within counties, and/or right-censoring of the data.

 # Limitations
 * The life expectancy data we used was county or state-level.
 This may obscure variation occuring within those geographic units.